-This Methodology Guide relates to aerospace manufacturing plants, which include many different types of property with a variety of processes taking place within them.
+This Methodology Guide relates to value-added wood products manufacturing plants which include many different types of property with a variety of processes taking place within them.

-The list of properties within Ontario that are covered by this Methodology Guide changes from time to time.
+The list of properties within Ontario that are covered by this Methodology Guide change from time to time.
 A current list of the properties covered by this Methodology Guide can be found in Appendix A.